Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

-(recall that $s+t=s'+t'$ for a distinguished zig-zag).
-The case of $\nwarrow$ is given by formula \eqref{eqn:formula sw arrow} with $x$ replaced by $y$ and $s,t$ replaced by $s',t'$.
-Therefore, in order to correct \eqref{eqn:slight imprecision}, we need to add the following term to its right-hand side
+(recall that $s+t=s'+t'$ for a distinguished zig-zag) for some integer $\#$ that will not make a difference in the subsequent argument.
+The case of $\nwarrow$ is given by formula \eqref{eqn:formula sw arrow} with $x,y,s,t,s',t'$ replaced by $y,x,s',t',s,t$.
+Therefore, in order to correct \eqref{eqn:slight imprecision}, we need to add the following term to its right-hand side that accounts for the two troublesome refined selections $\mathscr{S}_{\swarrow}$ and $\mathscr{S}_{\nwarrow}$

-\footnote{In the formula above, the sign $(-1)^{m_Z-1}$ comes from two contributions: first we have $(-1)^{m_Z}$ because of the discrepancy between $(x-y)^{m_Z}$ and $(y-z)^{m_Z}$; secondly, we have $(-1)$ because of the discrepancy between taking the residue at $x=y$ and the residue at $y=x$.} Taking the sum of \eqref{eqn:slight imprecision} thus corrected over all refined selections $\mathscr{S}$, weighted by the sign $(-1)^{\sigma(\mathscr{S})}$, yields
+\footnote{In the formula above, the sign $(-1)^{m_Z-1}$ comes from two contributions: first we have $(-1)^{m_Z}$ because of the discrepancy between $(x-y)^{m_Z}$ and $(y-z)^{m_Z}$; secondly, we have $(-1)$ because of the discrepancy between taking the residue at $x=y$ and the residue at $y=x$.}; specifically, we encounter the residue from Case 1 in the proof of Proposition \ref{prop:descends}, where the two geometric progressions are midpoint aligned, and the shape they trace out matches the zig-zag $Z$.
+Taking the sum of \eqref{eqn:slight imprecision} thus corrected over all refined selections $\mathscr{S}$, weighted by the sign $(-1)^{\sigma(\mathscr{S})}$, yields

+where the third line is due to the contribution of the troublesome refined selections $\mathscr{S}_{\swarrow}$ and $\mathscr{S}_{\nwarrow}$, which account for the difference between the LHS and RHS of \eqref{eqn:slight imprecision}.
+Since the second line of the expression above vanishes (this is because it is equal to the RHS of \eqref{eqn:end induction 2} with the LHS replaced by

-Since the second line of the expression above vanishes (due to \eqref{eqn:equality refined selection 1}) we conclude that the left-hand side is 0 if and only if the third line of the expression above vanishes.
+and the LHS in the equation above is 0) we conclude that the left-hand side of \eqref{eqn:rho} is 0 if and only if the third line of \eqref{eqn:rho} is 0.
 However, because $R$ satisfies \eqref{eqn:wheel} for all proper sub zig-zags of $Z$, we already have

 Therefore, we conclude that $\langle \rho_{Z,\tau},R \rangle_{\tU\CV} = 0$ if and only if